Kaushik Menon: Early career

-Kaushik Menon started his singing in school youth festivals & stage shows and later at his age of 18 he encouraged by the veteran singer S. Janaki to go to Chennai and she supported him through giving opportunities to sing in many stage shows.
-Later on he got an opportunity to sing in front of music director Ilayaraja in the year 2003 and started his playback singing career.
-He was recognised by people through his Ninaithale Inikkum movie song composed by Vijay Antony and he got the best upcoming playback singer award from Mirchi music awards.
+Kaushik Menon has the record of being a young talent artist and started his singing in school youth festivals & stage shows and later at his age of 18 he was personally identified as a young talent and encouraged by the veteran singer S. Janaki to go to Chennai from his home town in Pallakad and she supported him throughout his younger days, giving him loads of opportunities to sing along with her in fifty plus, stage shows.
+Later, he got an opportunity to sing in front of music director Ilayaraja in the year 2003 and started his playback singing career.
+He was then recognised through his Ninaithale Inikkum movie song composed by Vijay Antony and he got the best upcoming playback singer award from Mirchi music awards.

-2009 and onward

-In 2009, Kaushik won "Best Upcoming Male Singer" in Mirchi Music Award South for his song "Natkal Nagarndhu", from the movie Ninaithale Inikkum.
+In 2009, Kaushik won "Best Upcoming Male Singer award" in Mirchi Music Award South for his song "Natkal Nagarndhu", from the movie Ninaithale Inikkum.
 In 2013, Kaushik attempted singing the male cover version of "Nenjukulle" from A.R.
 Rahman’s movie Kadal, (originally sung by Shakthisree Gopalan).

-In 2013, he made entry into the Mollywood with a duet melody number "Nin Mounavum from the movie Entry.
+In 2013, he made entry into the Mollywood with a duet melody number Nin Mounavum from the movie Entry.
 His melody number, "Oru Mozhi Mindathe" from the Malayalam film Law Point gave him a major breakthrough in Mollywood, since then, he has worked with many music directors including A.R.
 Rahman, Harris Jayaraj, Vijay Antony, Joshua Sridhar, and Mejo Joseph.